Sydney SuperDome: Notable events

 On 17 November 2014, Narendra Modi, Prime Minister of India, addressed Indians residing in Australia.

 Matches of the 2015 Netball World Cup were held at Allphones Arena, and the world record for a netball match was broken three times.
 Day 3 of the World Cup attracted 16,233 spectators.
 Day 9 attracted 16,244 while the Final held on 16 August 2015 attracted a netball world record attendance of 16,752 to see Australia defeat New Zealand 58–55 to win their third straight INF Netball World Cup and their 11th overall.

 In November–December 2014, American singer-songwriter Katy Perry performed at the arena as part of The Prismatic World Tour, breaking the Allphones Arena ticket record with 89,500 patrons over six shows.

 On 7 April 2019, Chinese singer-songwriter Joker Xue headlined the arena as part of his Skyscraper World Tour.
 Following his show, he became the first Chinese male artist to headline Melbourne Convention & Exhibition Centre, The Trusts Arena, and Qudos Bank Arena.
 He returned on 23 March 2024 as part of his Extraterrestrial World Tour to an audience of 10,593 with the box office of $1,960,479.

 In 2021, it was announced that as a result of the COVID-19 pandemic, the arena would be used as a COVID-19 mass vaccination hub, commencing on 9 August 2021.

-The arena has held UFC events in Sydney since 2010, including UFC 110: Nogueira vs. Velasquez on 21 February 2010, UFC 127: Penn vs. Fitch on 27 February 2011, UFC on FX: Alves vs. Kampmann on 3 March 2012, UFC Fight Night: Rockhold vs. Bisping on 8 November 2014, UFC Fight Night: Werdum vs. Tybura on 19 November 2017, UFC 293: Adesanya vs. Strickland on 10 September 2023, and UFC 312: du Plessis vs. Strickland 2 on 9 February 2025.
+The arena has held UFC events in Sydney since 2010, including UFC 110: Nogueira vs. Velasquez on 21 February 2010, UFC 127: Penn vs. Fitch on 27 February 2011, UFC on FX: Alves vs. Kampmann on 3 March 2012, UFC Fight Night: Rockhold vs. Bisping on 8 November 2014, UFC Fight Night: Werdum vs. Tybura on 19 November 2017, UFC 293: Adesanya vs. Strickland on 10 September 2023, UFC 312: du Plessis vs. Strickland 2 on 9 February 2025, and UFC 325: Volkanovski vs. Lopes 2 on 1 February 2026.

 It has also hosted several professional wrestling events.
 In 2001, Australian promotion World Wrestling All-Stars held Inception.
 In 2026, American promotion All Elite Wrestling will host Grand Slam Sydney.

+In March 2026, Linkin Park performed two shows at the venue as part of the world tour supporting their comeback album, From Zero.